 We are a small tea company, based in Naarm (Melbourne), Australia.
 We specialise in Chinese tea, especially puer tea, and produce our own range of teas each season, from material we source in the tea mountains of Yunnan.

 KUURA is primarily the passion project of one individual, created as a natural progression of excessive consumption of puer tea.
 All 'businessess' exist for a reason, usually to create profits.
 For sure, this company exists as a way to earn a livelihood, but the primary directive is to find and secure teas that we personally want to drink.
 The selling and sharing is because, like everyone else, we are held hostage by capitalism, and the constant need to pay rent, eat food, and go about our life.
 We long for a day where we can just share and drink tea in free association, and not have to sell it.
 For now, we too must be bastards and try to sell you products, to keep the machine going.
 Sorry about that.

 We get asked this often.
 The name was chosen not for the meaning per se, but almost the opposite; we wanted a single word, short and vague, that would come to be imbued with our own meaning.
-This option had the extra quality of being a nod to my Finnish grandmother, as it translates to 'frost' in Finnish.
+It does technically translate to 'frost' in Finnish; a small nod to heritage.
 But that meaning isn't why we chose it.

 We used to, in North Melbourne, but during the Coronavirus pandemic we were forced to close indefinitely due to government restrictions.
 We made the difficult decision to move out of the store, closing permanently.
 We are on the lookout for a hopeful KUURA Tea Store 2.0 sometime in the future, bigger and better than before.

 We do.
 We currently work with a selection of cafes, restaurants, bars, and other retailers supplying tea as well as information and advice.